A.X.E.: Judgment Day: Prelude

-After discovering the identity of Doctor Stasis, Cyclops confesses to Daily Bugle news reporter Ben Urich his knowledge of the Mutant Resurrection Protocols, believing that this might prevent Orchis' plan to incite tensions and public backlash.
-Emma reveals the truth to Cyclops about Moira's motives and betrayal.
-After successfully infiltrating the Hellfire Gala following public news of the mutant resurrections, Moira meets up with Druig and Jack of Knives and tells them to kill the five mutants responsible for resurrecting other mutants.
+Cyclops confesses to Ben Urich his knowledge of the mutant resurrection protocols, believing that this may prevent Orchis' plan to incite tensions and public backlash.
+Emma Frost reveals the truth to Cyclops about Moira MacTaggert's motives and betrayal.
+After successfully infiltrating the Hellfire Gala, MacTaggert meets with Druig and Jack of Knives and tells them to kill the Five.